Connections-Business-Directory/Connections/README.txt

 * I18N: Update POT file.
 * I18N: Update MO files.

-= 8.5.28 10/12/2016 =
-* NEW: Introduce the `connections_page_connections_settings-{tab_name}` action hook.
-* NEW: Introduce the `cn_pre_handle_404_retrieve_atts` filter hook.
-* NEW: Introduce cnLicense_Status.
-* TWEAK: Improve the page load time of the Plugins admin page by batching together license checks into a single HTTP request.
-* TWEAK: Set option group name one instead of repeating the logic several times in cnSettingsAPI::form().
-* TWEAK: Add support for the `invalid_item_id` error status reported by EDD-SL.
-* TWEAK: Register all item licenses with cnLicense_Status.
-* TWEAK: Remove unused `cnLicense::status()` method.
-* TWEAK: Remove use of transients made obsolete by cnLicense_Status.
-* BUG: Reset the `category_exclude` shortcode option if querying entry by slug.
-* BUG: The `connections_license_data` should not be autoloaded.
-* BUG: The basename and slug array values do not need to be set as defaults because they are auto created from file path and item name.
-* DEV: phpDoc block fixes.

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

 == Upgrade Notice ==

-= 8.5.28 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.2.

 = 8.5.29 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.3.